What is the Chubby Tire?

-Same grassroots crew: Mark Castelo and Matt & Jessie Willett as co-promoters, with the wisdom and guidance of the guru Dave Halliburton.
+Same grassroots crew: Mark Castelo and Matt & Jessie Willett as co-founders and promoters, with the wisdom and guidance of the guru Dave Halliburton.

-We are very grateful and lucky to have added talent to our crew in 2017:
+We are very grateful and lucky to have added talent to our crew in recent years:

 Why charge?
 Do you make money?